 11. Learn to Meditate

-Being stuck in your home for two weeks also makes for a fantastic opportunity to learn how to meditate.
+Being stuck in your home also makes for a fantastic opportunity to learn how to meditate.

 From lowering stress to boosting happiness, meditation has a slew of benefits.
 And while mindfulness remains one of those words people love to throw around without fully understanding it, mindfulness brings with it far more control over your mental and emotional state.